bukiro/PECS/README.md

 Active to-do:
 - 5th level spells
-- Show a note if a condition has no effects (and its hints have no effects)
 - A lot of older spells don't have a caster condition.
 Create these caster conditions for all spells that target allies, and make it so that when the target is the caster, they only receive the target condition.
 First review all caster conditions and ensure that the caster condition is never needed if you have the target condition.
+- Make caster conditions optional if there is a target condition

 Implement: